suffro/scrollcase-build-demo-codespace/README.md

 # Build a Scrollcase box

-Paste these commands into the terminal to create, sign, build, verify, and run a small Linux CPU box.
+Follow these steps to create, sign, build, verify, and run a small Linux CPU box.

 ## 1. Install Scrollcase CLI